drop2jyoti/Estimation-of-Obesity-Levels/README.md

       - Number of Meals (Num_Meals)
       - Family History of Obesity (Yes)

-The correlation matrix findings show
+Our analysis shows that these are the features of primary importance when assessing the risk of obesity.

 ### Results

-The table below show the performance results of the various models tested.
-Models run with 'Height' and 'Weight' eliminated are noted as _EWH.
+The table below shows the performance results of the various models tested.
+Models run with the features 'Height' and 'Weight' eliminated are noted as _EWH.

 ![image.png](attachment:image.png)